Libertas Legislation Tracker

 This bill creates new court supervision programs for drug offenses, authorizes geographic bans for those charged with drug crimes, establishes jail recovery pods, and restricts syringe exchange programs in public parks.

-Libertas Institute supports this bill.
+Libertas Institute supports this bill, which emphasizes relapse prevention while promoting clean-up and safety in public spaces.
 Treatment-focused alternatives to incarceration reduce the harmful effects of criminalizing addiction and mental health issues.

 Limiting Landscaping Mandates